arthurrios/react-native-service-quotation-app/docs/en/money-label-guide.md

 ```

 **Explanation:**
-- Uses `Intl.NumberFormat` for proper Brazilian formatting
+- Uses `Intl.NumberFormat` for proper US formatting
-- Returns only the number (no "R$" symbol)
+- Returns only the number (no "$" symbol)
 - Always shows 2 decimal places
-- Uses comma as decimal separator and dot as thousands separator
+- Uses dot as decimal separator and comma as thousands separator

 ### 2. Define Types